+There is no finite holding period for property to automatically qualify as being “held for investment.”
 Time is only one factor at which the IRS looks in determining the Exchanger’s intent for both the relinquished and replacement properties.
-The IRS may look at all the facts and circumstances of an investor’s situation to determine the Exchanger’s true intent for both properties involved in an exchange.
-Ideally, an investor would have a variety of ways to support the intent to hold for investment purposes.
+In the event that an exchange even ever came into question, the IRS may look at all the facts and circumstances of an investor’s situation to determine the Exchanger’s true intent for both properties involved in the exchange.
+Ideally, an investor would have a variety of ways to support their claims of intent to hold for investment purposes.

+In one private letter ruling (PLR 8429039), the IRS stated that a minimum holding period of two years would be sufficient.
+Although a private letter ruling does not establish legal precedent for all investors, there are many advisors who believe two years is a conservative holding period, provided no other significant factors contradict the investment intent.
 Other advisors recommend that Exchangers hold property for a minimum of at least twelve months.
 The reason for this is twofold: 1) a holding period of 12 or more months means the investor will usually reflect it as an investment property in two tax filing years; 2) in 1989, Congress had proposed a one year holding period.
 Although this proposal was never incorporated into the tax code, some believe it represents a reasonable minimum guideline.